Affiliate links on Android Authority may earn us a commission. Learn more.

 - Most common option

-FALD, or full array local dimming, is just a fancy LCD display.
-Instead of employing lights on one side, FALD TVs spread the love to all four edges.
+FALD, or full-array local dimming, is a fancier kind of LCD.
+Instead of employing lights around the perimeter of the display, FALD TVs spread the love uniformly across the entire panel.
 These light zones then pass through the same filters as above to produce the picture.
-However, these zones can dim independently of one another which helps to produce deeper blacks.
+However, these zones can dim independently of one another, which helps produce deeper blacks.

-FALD TVs employ independent lighting zones on all four sides.
+FALD TVs employ independent lighting zones rather than simple border lighting.

 Once again, these TVs aren’t perfect.
 They are still technically fancy LCD displays, which means you can struggle with viewing angles.
 The independent lighting zones may struggle when bright areas are very close to dark areas.
 You can also expect to spend more money on a FALD TV than you would on a comparable LCD.

 These TVs aren’t as popular as LCD or OLED options, which may lead to some trouble tracking one down.
-Vizio offers the most FALD options, though Sony launched a few in 2020 as well.
+Vizio offers the most FALD options, though Sony has launched a few models as well.

 Finally, there are no real standards for FALD TVs.
-Some come with as many as 72 lighting zones while others putter along with 40.
-You’ll also find a huge difference in prices depending on what you’re looking for.
+Some come with as many as 1,000 lighting zones, while others putter along with 40.
+You’ll also find a huge difference in prices depending on your needs.

 - Tend to suffer from blooming where light and dark meet

-- Same poor viewing angles on non-IPS options
+- Poor viewing angles on non-IPS LCD options

-Last, but not least, are the OLED TVs.
+Last but not least are the OLED TVs.
 They skip the edge lighting in favor of illuminating each individual pixel as needed.
 This somewhat cheats the system because it can just turn pixels off to get the blackest black.
-Of the three TV types, OLED is in many ways the simplest one for this very reason.
+Of the three TV types, OLED is in many ways the simplest (and oftentimes best) one for this very reason.

-This produces a major impact on image quality.
-You won’t find blacker blacks because there’s already no light coming through.
+The ability to turn off individual pixels has a major impact on image quality in the form of the blackest blacks.
 OLED TVs also take the cake in terms of motion blur and HDR.
-You won’t notice blooming due to the individual lighting, and viewing angles shouldn’t be a problem.
+You won’t notice blooming due to the individual lighting, and viewing angles are virtually never a problem.

 OLED TVs are often the thinnest options you’ll find as well.
 This makes them prime candidates for wall-mounting.
 You shouldn’t have to worry about temperatures as the individual lighting keeps most of the TV nice and cool.

-As you could probably guess, OLED TVs are at the highest end of the spectrum.
+As you’ve probably guessed, OLED TVs are at the highest end of the spectrum.
 Most of them offer 4K resolutions and plenty of HDR support, so you won’t have to spend as much time on research.

 - Deepest blacks, best contrast